Distributions and Euler systems for the general linear group: Cyclotomic units

 \subsection{On Cyclotomic Units}

 In this subsection, we give an application of our result to the cyclotomic case.
 We set $X=\Spec \Z$ and $d=1$.
-We consider Situation II.
+We consider Situation II in Section~\ref{sec:Situations}.
 We remark here that to actually meet the conditions in Situation II, we need to define $G(-)$ to be the ring of K-groups, that is, $\oplus_n K_n(-)$, but we only work with $K_1(-)$ below, for simplicity.

-We define cyclotomic fields as the coordinate ring of the moduli of level structures on $\Gm$.
+We define a cyclotomic field as the coordinate ring of the moduli of level structures on $\Gm$.
 What follows below may seem familiar if the reader has seen how a Hecke algebra acts as algebraic correspondences on the moduli of elliptic curves or abelian varieties with level structures.
-The treatment may seem elaborate, but this suits well with the formalism we have developed in earlier sections, and we can avoid making the choice of roots of unity.
+The treatment may seem elaborate, but this suits well with the formalism we have developed in earlier sections.

 Let $N \in \cCo{1}$.
-Let $F_N$ denote the functor from the category of $\Q$-schemes to the category of sets, that sends a $\Q$-scheme $S$ to the set of isomorphism classes of monomorphisms $\psi: N_S \to {\Gm}_{,S}$ of $S$-group schemes.
+Let $F_N$ denote the functor from the category of $\Q$-schemes to the category of sets, that sends a $\Q$-scheme $S$ to the set of isomorphism classes of monomorphisms $\psi\colon N_S \to {\Gm}_{,S}$ of $S$-group schemes.
 Here $N_S$ is the constant $S$-group scheme with the group structure $N$.
 The functor is representable by a scheme, which we also denote $F_N$.
 Note that $N \cong \Z/n\Z$ for some integer $n \ge 1$.
 Then $F_N$ is isomorphic to $\Spec \Q(\zeta_n)$ for a primitive $n$-th root of unity $\zeta_n$.

 We construct a covariant functor $G'$ from $\cFCo{1}$ to the category of schemes as follows.
 For an object $\coprod_i N_i \in \cFCo{1}$ with each $N_i \in \cCo{1}$, we set $G'(N)=\coprod_i F_{N_i}$.
 Let $f$ be a morphism in $\cCo{1}$ represented by the diagram $N \stackrel{p}{\twoheadleftarrow} N'' \stackrel{\iota}{\hookrightarrow} N'. $ Let $S$ be a $\Q$-scheme and let $\psi \in G'(N')(S)$.
 As $\psi(\iota(\Ker p))$ is identified with $\mu_h \subset {\Gm}_{,S}$ where $h$ is some integer and $\mu_h$ is the group scheme of $h$-th roots of unity, we have an isomorphism ${\Gm}_{,S}/\psi(\iota(\Ker p)) \xto{h\text{-th} \cong} {\Gm}_{,S}$ where the isomorphism is the map induced by the $h$-th power map ${\Gm}_{,S} \to {\Gm}_{,S}$.
-We set $\varphi:N_S \xto{\psi \circ \iota \circ p^{-1}} {\Gm}_{,S}/\psi(\iota(\Ker p)) \cong {\Gm}_{,S}$.
+We set $\varphi\colon N_S \xto{\psi \circ \iota \circ p^{-1}} {\Gm}_{,S}/\psi(\iota(\Ker p)) \cong {\Gm}_{,S}$.
 Then $\varphi$ belongs to $G'(N)(S)$ and this defines a morphism $G'(N') \xto{G'(f)} G'(N)$ of schemes.